 This will help them anticipate your emails and prompt them to scan their junk folders.
 You can do this using a short and sweet welcome email like this one below.

-These are welcoming and informative, and your subscribers never have to know they do wonders for your open rates too.
+These are welcoming and informative, and do wonders for your open rates too.

 The most efficient way to do this is by creating an email sequence.

 See, when your subscribers first sign up, they’re super excited.

 They’re what we in marketing call “hot leads.”
 This is when subscribers are most engaged.

 Keep them that way by creating a mind-blowing email sequence.

 This powerful step sets the tone for your new relationship with your reader.
 It establishes trust and builds authority.
 Check out how Brennan Dunn does this.

 Each day, his new readers are greeted with a helpful lesson that gets them one step closer to solving their problem.
 You’ll notice that the next lesson is delivered the very next day to keep his readers interested and moving forward.

 By offering your subscribers tons of valuable (yet free) advice at the start, they’ll be happy they're getting the help they need right away.